 There may not be more than 100 ship recycling facilities applying to become certified according to the IMS and fewer organisations involved in audits of these facilities.
 The existing national accreditation organisations, which control the auditing and certifying organisations, have few and rarely used competencies in this area.
-To ensure legitimacy and credibility it is proposed to have only one organisation globally responsible for accreditation of the auditing and certifying organisations in the ship recycling sector.
+To ensure legitimacy and credibility it is proposed to have only one organisations in the ship recycling sector.
 The responsibility for accredi-